 To do more than rank for the brand name, Candie’s needs a voice.
 Candie’s needs topics and expertise.
 There’s certainly not much now to pull in any long-tail search traffic.
 There’s brand authority and the likelihood to rank for shoe related queries, but they just don’t have the context.
 Checking out a tool like BuzzSumo, it’s pretty clear there are people sharing articles they could have been writing – but haven’t tried.

 Content marketing would only grow their share.
 It would make the consumer persona(s) much more valuable.

 Ok, so Candie’s doesn’t succeed on the content or social front in my opinion.
 How about good old traditional SEO?
 How are the rankings?
 Not good according to SEMrush.
 A total of 7 keywords in their database, and all brand terms (save one).

 Right off the bat, they hide the shoes section (took me past my 3 second “catch me” time frame), but let’s just look at the basic SEO.

 Now take a look at the homepage naked (CSS off):

 This could very well be the least SEO friendly homepage of a major brand I have ever seen.

 In fact, the whole website is really just a couple hero graphics after another, ultimately funneling traffic back into Kohl’s.
 Is this mandated by the Kohl’s ecommerce agreement?
 Maybe, but if Wikipedia is right, that doesn’t apply to shoes – the hidden category.
-Once I got to http://www.candies.com/spring2012/weHeart.asp, I couldn’t even find my way back to shoes.
+Once I got to http://www.candies.com/spring2012/weHeart.asp (now offline), I couldn’t even find my way back to shoes.

 I found 16 title tags.
 All but three said nothing more than “Candie’s”.
 Virtually no spiderable text anywhere.
 This site just isn’t trying.
 The competitors must be loving that!